informalsystems/quint/doc/adr004-effect-system.md

 ```

 ### Example
-Table testing a simple expression with conflicting effects (x is update twice):
+Table testing a simple expression with conflicting effects (x is updated twice):

 ```
 def A ≡ {